 Hand & Wrist Specialists

-He fellowship trained in hand and microvascular surgery at Sydney Hospital Hand Center, world-renowned center for hand surgery, in Sydney, Australia.
+Dr. Moskow is fellowship- trained in hand and microvascular surgery at the Sydney Hospital Hand Center, a world-renowned center for hand surgery in Sydney, Australia.
+His practice covers all aspects of hand, wrist, and elbow surgery.
 Read Dr. Moskow’s biography.